bax082024/InventoryManagementAPI/README.md

 ### packages:

-1. package Swashbuckle.AspNetCore (swagger)
+1. Swashbuckle.AspNetCore (swagger)
+2. Microsoft.EntityFrameworkCore
+3. Microsoft.EntityFrameworkCore.SqlServer
+4. Microsoft.EntityFrameworkCore.Tools

-**IDEAS** ( Ask Leah)!!!
+**IDEAS**
 1. function to add or remove in bulk, not just 1 by 1 ?
 2. some type of login / password?
 3. if become bigger maybe need categorys?
 4. possible to make a search function?
-5. connect to hanheld terminal for easy use?
 6. is it possible to add some kind of alert when "low stock"?
-7. use local storage / Database or SQL?
-SQL express???

-Packages
- Microsoft.EntityFrameworkCore
- Microsoft.EntityFrameworkCore.SqlServer
- Microsoft.EntityFrameworkCore.Tools